Lately, I’ve been running into a lot of people who are unhappy. They are stressed out, fed up, exhausted, miserable, and just struggling to get by.

 Comets are amazing things from a distance.
 They look so beautiful, mysterious, and quite frankly, are one of the coolest things you can see in the night sky.

-I remember when the Hale-Bop comet was coming through our cosmic neighborhood over a decade ago.
+I remember when the Hale-Bop comet was coming through our cosmic neighborhood when I was younger.
 It was an incredible sight to see in the dark blanket of space.
 The thing appeared to just be hanging there like a sparkling ghost among the stars.

 There is something funny about comets, though.
 While, from down here on Earth they may look amazing, when you get up close, you find something different.
 In fact, what you may find is downright disappointing (unless you’re a space/science aficionado).
 The object that appears to be so magical from far away is nothing but ice and dirt, hurtling towards the sun on a strange, repeating path.